 I have lots of info on how to do this right the first time, including tips on workflow and how to make certain portions of the meal ahead!

-To make cheese stuffed pork chops, cut pockets into pork chops then fill each pocket with cheese and herbs.
-After sealing the pocket with toothpicks, bread the chops, sear in a hot skillet, and finish the chops in the oven.
+To make cheese stuffed pork chops, cut pockets into each then fill each pocket with cheese and herbs.
+After sealing the pocket with toothpicks, bread the chops, sear in a hot skillet, and finish in the oven.
 Finish with a pan sauce and serve over pasta.

 I cut right from the meat side to the bone and then, keeping the opening fairly small, work the knife side to side so that most of the pork is cut in half.
 This will give you maximum room to fill with yummy cheese while still keeping the edge easy to seal up.